vdjserver/repertoire-summarization/README.txt

 # REPERTOIRE-CHARACTERIZATION TEST DIRECTORY              #
 ###########################################################

-Under the Test_Data director) lies a driver script and data to test some core functionalities.
+Under the Test_Data directory lies a driver script and data to test some core functionalities.

 The driver script is tests.sh.
 Besides testing, it can be viewed to see some example calls/usages!

 Test data include : human.IG.fna, human.TR.fna (human IG and TR data) and Mus_musculus_IG.fna and  Mus_musculus_TR.fna (mouse IG and TR data).
 During the course of script execution IgBLAST is invoked on the data